Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ## Private state validation

-Private state validation prevents state divergence when a private transaction is sent to a subset of the transaction participants.
+Private state validation prevents state divergence by ensuring that any private transaction for the contract is always sent to all participants.
 For example, a private contract is deployed between node 1 and 2.
 Without private state validation, node 1 can send a transaction to the private contract with a `privateFor` of `[]`.
 The transaction changes the private state of node 1 but not node 2 and the private states of 1 and 2 no longer match.
+With private state validation, a transaction from node 1 with a `privateFor` of `[]` is rejected and the transaction is processed only when `privateFor` contains both 1 and 2

 When using private state validation, the full participant list is shared among all participants and validated against all subsequent transactions.
 Transactions sent to a subset of participants fail.